DataDog/integrations-extras/tailscale/README.md

 ## Overview

-Tailscale (https://tailscale.com/) is a peer-to-peer VPN service that simplifies and secures network connectivity.
+[Tailscale][1] is a peer-to-peer VPN service that simplifies and secures network connectivity.

 With this integration, you can: